 Both digital calendars and paper calendars are available to color code.
 Color-coding is my way of keeping clients separate, and I love to stay on task and be super efficient.
 Like I mentioned above, add all reoccurring events first and then add the branded content that has zero deadlines but needs to get out.
 Organize dates, events, hashtags (reoccurring content), and opportunities.

 Make Time for your Content Calendar

 So you have a calendar.
 Now you have to schedule a time to make it work.
-I, in fact, add entries to my calendar one – two months ahead of my client’s schedules.
+I add entries to my calendar one – two months ahead of my client’s schedules.
 I also look at my calendar every morning between 6-7 am to make sure I’m on task before the day ahead.
 This may not work for you, and that’s okay.
 Figure out a time that works for you to make sure you stick with the plan.

 Having a well-organized, planned schedule will easily allow you to accept spontaneity.
 Yes, it may be stressful at times, and you may have to juggle a few things, but with your organized posts and thoughts on the calendar, it will be easy to see how to squeeze in an unexpected request.

 If you have a team to help you, by all means, share the calendar and make sure everyone is on board with what you are planning.
 A good content calendar will make sure everyone is on board, not just you.